 Clara IrazabalColumbia University GSAPP

 Architect.
 Master in Architecture and Urban Design and Planning.
 PhD in Architecture.
-Assistant Professor of Urban Planning and director of Latin Lab in the Graduate School of Architecture, Planning and Preservation at Columbia University, New York.
+Former head of GSAPP's Latin Lab, she is directs the Latina/o Studies Program and is Professor of Planning in the Department of Architecture, Urban Planning + Design at the University of Missouri, Kansas City.
 She has worked as consultant, researcher, and professor in South America, Europe, Asia and the US.
 She explores social justice struggles manifested in processes of transformation of urban space and how markers of minoritized identity and their intersections with one another are negatively impacted by planning processes, when the supposed mandates of planning urge respect, celebration, and nurturing of diversity.

 Aditya KumarUnited Nations Relief and Works Agency